Slavs!: Reception

-Slavs!
-New York production was warmly received by Vincent Canby of The New York Times; "he has created a rambunctiously funny, seriously moving stage piece that is part buffoonish burlesque and part tragic satire.
+Slavs!’s New York production was warmly received by Vincent Canby of The New York Times, with Canby writing that "[Kushner] has created a rambunctiously funny, seriously moving stage piece that is part buffoonish burlesque and part tragic satire.
 From beginning to end, it's also shot through with the kind of irony virtually unknown in today's theater, movies and television, where sarcasm passes for wit."
 Canby continued to describe the play as "a work of a brilliant and restless imagination."
 Canby continued "Mr. Kushner's words dazzle, sting and prompt belly laughs.
 In them are also echoes of the kind of Russian mysticism that can be detected in Chekhov, though these echoes are now filtered through minds shaped by, or reacting to, party dogma."
-Canby also praised the performances; All of the performers are good, and some are extremely good: Mr. Wiseman, Mr. Hiken, Ms. Shultz, Mr. Jones, Mr. Chandler, even the tiny, chillingly authoritative Ms. Barton."
+Canby also praised the performances: "All of the performers are good, and some are extremely good: Mr. Wiseman, Mr. Hiken, Ms. Shultz, Mr. Jones, Mr. Chandler, even the tiny, chillingly authoritative Ms. Barton."
 He also described Tomei's performance as "another astonishment."

 New York Magazine praised the performances of Wiseman and Barton, "a darling little girl, exhibits consummate charm even in delivering the kind of over-wrought rhetoric Kushner has everyone mouthing".
 The magazine also notes that Patel's "designed scenery displays considerable grace under pressure".